labgem/microscope-user-doc/docs/content/metabolism/domainviewer.rst

 **Reference:**

-`Blin, K. et al. (2021) antiSMASH 6.0: improving cluster detection and comparison capabilities.
-Nucleic acids research vol. 49, W29-W35. <https://doi.org/10.1093/nar/gkab335>`_
+`Blin, Kai et al. antiSMASH 7.0: new and improved predictions for detection, regulation, chemical structures and visualisation.
+Nucleic acids research vol. 51,W1 (2023): W46-W50. <https://doi.org/10.1093/nar/gkad344>`_

 How can I visualize the clusters predicted by antiSMASH?
 --------------------------------------------------------

-You can access to the **antiSMASH cluster visualization** window by clicking on the number indicated in the **Region ID** field in the antiSMASH result table.
+You can access to the **antiSMASH cluster visualization** window by clicking on the number indicated in the **antiSMASH Region ID** field in the antiSMASH result table.

 This window allows you to visualize the antiSMASH cluster predictions and their genomic context.